-

 September 30, 2012 at 10:48 pm

-Yes, I like Trogir and Croatia, and I read you blog.
-Very nice villa you have bought.
+Yes, I like Trogir and Croatia, and I read your blog.
+Your villa is very nice.

 January 30, 2013 at 7:18 am